BBScholar/CSDS425/project2v2/README.md

 This is my implementation of the RDT sockets.
 It should handle dropped, corrupted, reordered, and duplicate packets.
 Sometimes it freezes part way through, not sure why, but works 95% of the time.
 My implementation was tested with a large file (sherlock.txt) as well, it works.
-The file is around 6.5MB and takes around 5 minutes to send, but seems to work.
+The file is around 6.5MB and takes around 5 minutes to send, but works.

 ### Environment